kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              -O specifies the initial sort field: one of ‘name’, ‘size’, ‘creation’, or ‘activity’.  -r reverses the sort order.  -f specifies an initial filter: the filter is a format - if it evaluates to zero, the item in the list is not shown, otherwise it is shown.
-If a filter would lead to an empty list, it is ignored.  -F specifies the format for each item in the list.  -N starts without the preview.
+If a filter would lead to an empty list, it is ignored.  -F specifies the format for each item in the list and -K a format for each shortcut key; both are evaluated once for each line.  -N starts without the preview.
 This command works only if at least one client is attached.

-     choose-tree [-GNrswZ] [-F format] [-f filter] [-O sort-order] [-t target-pane] [template] Put a pane into tree mode, where a session, window or pane may be chosen interactively from a list.  -s starts with sessions collapsed and -w with windows collapsed.  -Z zooms the pane.
+     choose-tree [-GNrswZ] [-F format] [-f filter] [-K key-format] [-O sort-order] [-t target-pane] [template] Put a pane into tree mode, where a session, window or pane may be chosen interactively from a tree.
+Each session, window or pane is shown on one line.
+A shortcut key is shown on the left in brackets allowing for immediate choice, or the tree may be navigated and an item chosen or otherwise manipulated using the keys below.  -s starts with sessions collapsed and -w with windows collapsed.  -Z zooms the pane.
 The following keys may be used in tree mode:

                    Key    Function
                    Enter  Choose selected item
                    Up     Select previous item
                    Down   Select next item
+                   +      Expand selected item
+                   -      Collapse selected item
+                   M-+    Expand all items
+                   M--    Collapse all items
                    x      Kill selected item
                    X      Kill tagged items
                    <      Scroll list of previews left
                    >      Scroll list of previews right
                    C-s    Search by name
+                   m      Set the marked pane
+                   M      Clear the marked pane
                    n      Repeat last search
                    t      Toggle if item is tagged
                    T      Tag no items
                    C-t    Tag all items
-                   :      Run a command for each tagged item f      Enter a format to filter items O      Change sort field
+                   :      Run a command for each tagged item f      Enter a format to filter items H      Jump to the starting pane
+                   O      Change sort field
                    r      Reverse sort order
                    v      Toggle preview